-General Motors and the U.S. Army Tank Automotive Research, Development & Engineering Center (TARDEC) are expanding their collaboration in the development of hydrogen fuel cell technology.
+General Motors and the U.S. Tank Automotive Re-Armv search, Development & Engineering Center (TARDEC) are expanding their collaboration in the development of hydrogen fuel cell technology.

 Through a new Cooperative Research and Development Agreement, GM and TARDEC will jointly test new hydrogen fuel cell-related materials and designs to evaluate their performance and durability before assembling them into full-scale fuel cell propulsion systems.